eXist-FraGGer/react-native-image-size/README.md

 yarn add react-native-image-size
 ```

+Afterward make sure to rebuild app, not just refresh bundler.

 ## Linking (for React Native <= 0.59 only, React Native >= 0.60 skip this as auto-linking should work)

 **-- Automaticaly --**